 When it comes to headphones, there are infinite options to choose from.
 For the ultra-portable, a pair of earbuds may be best.
-On the other hand, if comfort is the end-game nothing beats a good pair of circumaural cans.
-Though, if you’re in need of a Goldilocks in-between option, you may be happiest with a set of on-ears.
-Sure, the crème de la crème of headphones cost a fortune, but that isn’t the case here.
-These are some of the best on-ear headphones you can buy, period.
+On the other hand, if comfort is the end game, nothing beats a good pair of over-ear cans.
+However, if you’re in need of a Goldilocks in-between option for at-home listening, you may be happiest with a set of on-ear headphones.
+Sure, the crème de la crème of headphones can cost a fortune, but that always isn’t the case here.
+We’ve rounded up some of the best on-ear headphones you can buy right now.

-Our pick for on-ear headphones is the Jabra Elite 45h
+Our pick for on-ear headphones is the Marshall Major IV

 The Beats Solo Pro is the best on-ear headset for iPhone owners